E-bike : a motor-assisted bicycle

 The LFP type of battery is often used in modern E-bikes, as it is a reliable and stable battery, the only drawback is that it quickly loses power, and needs to be regularly recharged !

 The NCA type of battery can be used in E-bikes, but there are some disadvantages ; the number of recharge cycles is limited, and the battery is temperature-sensitive.
-But there is plenty of current ; so Tesla has used it in its luxury electric cars.
+But there is plenty of current ; so Tesla has used it in its luxury electric cars, but the cheaper models are using LFP now.

 Many bicycle sellers do not even know what is in the battery of their E-bikes !